tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 in the EncryptedExtensions message.
 If present, it contains a TicketRequestContents structure, where TicketRequestContents.new_session_count indicates the number of tickets the server expects to send to the client.
-If the extension is echoed, the TicketRequestContents.resumption_count can be set to a non-zero value to indicate that the server supports ticket reuse, otherwise (i.e. zero) the server does not support ticket reuse.
-Ticket reuse has privacy implications and should be used with care or not at all, see the security considerations section and section C.4 of {{RFC8446}}.

 Servers MUST NOT send the "ticket_request" extension in ServerHello or HelloRetryRequest messages.
 A client MUST abort the connection with an "illegal_parameter" alert if the "ticket_request" extension